Turn to Gold

 "Turn to Gold" is a 1984 hit single by David Austin.
-It was co-written by George Michael.
+It was co-written and produced by George Michael.
 Michael provides accompanying vocals on the song with Austin.

 The song is the title track of a mini-album by Austin.
-George Michael co-wrote and/or sang back-up on most of the LP's other songs.
-The album contained an extended remix of "Turn to Gold," which was also released.
+Michael co-wrote and/or sang back-up on most of the LP's other songs.
+The album contained an extended remix of "Turn to Gold", which was also released.

 "Turn to Gold" was released in Europe and Japan but not North America.
-It reached number 68 on the UK Singles Chart during the summer of 1984, just a few weeks before the release of Michael's first major hit single with Wham!, "Wake Me Up Before You Go-Go".
+It reached number 68 on the UK Singles Chart during the summer of 1984.

+Critical reception

+In a review for No. 1 magazine, Karen Swayne described the song as "a bit Wham-my in a bold, brassy swinging funk kind of way".